Kirill-Bugaev/sweetscope/README.md

 ## Known bugs

-### Duplicate quickfix lists when external cscope utility is used
+### Duplicate quickfix lists when external cscope run method is used
 When using external cscope run method (`g:sweetscope_runmethod = 0`) with `g:sweetscope_save_qf_changes = 1` option quickfix lists can be duplicated.
 This occurs because external run method can make output like this: